miru-project/miru-app/README-en.md

 ## Todo

 - [ ] BT torrent
-- [ ] better debugging tools
+- [ ] Better debugging tools
-- [ ] data synchronization
+- [ ] Data synchronization
 - [ ] Automatically search for subtitles

 ## Installing

-you can pass [Release](https://github.com/miru-project/miru-app/releases/latest) Download the latest version of the installation package from the page, or build it yourself by the following method
+You can go to [Release](https://github.com/miru-project/miru-app/releases/latest) to download the latest version of the installation package from the page, or build it yourself by the following method

 ## Building